dmorialva/Hugodown_Blog/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University National of Engenieering
+- name: Universidad Nacional de Ingeniería
   url: ""

 # Short bio (displayed in user profile at end of posts)